Financial Support

 Family Benefits

-DMS Childcare Scholarship |
+DMS Childcare Scholarship

 DMS students with children may apply for additional support from the DMS Child Care Scholarship.
-These funds are paid out twice a year for a maximum of five years. |
+These funds are paid out twice a year for a maximum of five years.

-Parental Accomodations and Financial Support | Students enrolled in PhD programs at GSAS who are expecting a child either by adoption or childbirth are eligible for the PAFS program. |
+Parental Accomodations and Financial Support Students enrolled in PhD programs at Harvard Griffin GSAS who are expecting a child either by adoption or childbirth are eligible for the PAFS program.

 Career & Professional Development

-DMS Travel Allowance | All DMS students receive a one time $600 travel allowance that may be used to attend a meeting or conference. |
+DMS Travel Allowance All DMS students receive a one-time $600 travel allowance that may be used to attend a meeting or conference.

 Emergency Support

-GSAS Hardship fund |
+Harvard Griffin GSAS Hardship fund

-At the Graduate School of Arts and Sciences, we understand that an emergency can cause significant stress and uncertainty, impacting your academic success and personal well-being.
+At the Harvard Kenneth C. Griffin Graduate School of Arts and Sciences, we understand that an emergency can cause significant stress and uncertainty, impacting your academic success and personal well-being.
 Students who experience financial hardship as the result of an emergency are encouraged to connect with the Office of Financial Aid.
-The financial aid staff can provide guidance and advice in navigating available resources. https://gsas.harvard.edu/financial-aid/hardship-funding |
+The financial aid staff can provide guidance and advice in navigating available resources. https://gsas.harvard.edu/policy/hardship-funding

-HGSU-UAW Emergency Grant Fund | The contract between Harvard University and the Harvard Graduate Student Union (HGSU-UAW) establishes a fund of $50,000 to provide student workers with funds to meet temporary hardship due to a significant emergency event. https://harvardgradunion.org/emergency-grant-fund/ |
+HGSU-UAW Emergency Grant Fund The contract between Harvard University and the Harvard Graduate Student Union (HGSU-UAW) establishes a fund of $50,000 to provide student workers with funds to meet temporary hardship due to a significant emergency event. https://harvardgradunion.org/emergency-grant-fund/

 Direct Deposit